 - experienced at least 8 nights camping, including at least 4 nights wild camping.

 So what kinds of people take the award ?
-In my experience (from my training and assessment groups) there are three types of people:
+In my experience there are three types of people:

-- those who are volunteering to support Duke of Edinburgh expeditions or Scout groups and need a qualification to become Expedition Supervisors (leaders)
+- those who are volunteering to support Duke of Edinburgh expeditions or Scout groups and need a qualification to lead expeditions

-- those who are developing a career in outdoor education (typically in their 20s/30s), where the ML award is essential for career progression
+- those who are developing a career in outdoor education where the ML award is essential for career progression

 - those who run a business and for whom an ML qualification would provide an ‘add-on’ to enable them to become a mountain guide (eg for 3 Peaks and charity hillwalks).